Marmot Aspen 2 Person Tent

 Save $50.00 (33%)

-Two will sleep comfortably in the Marmot® Aspen 2 Person Tent.
+Sleep under the stars with your favorite outdoors companion and the Marmot® Aspen 2 Person Tent.
 This durable tent features a lightweight aluminum pole frame as well as two built-in doors.
 The seam-sealed fly provides waterproof protection from the elements, while built-in netting offers ventilation free from insects.

 - Sleeps 2